wavefrontHQ/docs/pages/doc/csp_accounts-service.md

 {% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Manage Service Accounts](service-accounts.html)."%}

-{% include important.html content="Operations for Applications on VMware Cloud services supports service accounts **only** for proxy setup of a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-supported-with-service-accounts) that still authenticate with Operations for Applications API tokens.
-Most of the integrations require proxy setup for authentication with a VMware Cloud services access token."%}
+The usage of service accounts in Operations for Applications on VMware Cloud services is **restricted** to support only the proxy setup of a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-supported-with-service-accounts) that still authenticate with Operations for Applications API tokens.
+Most of the integrations require proxy setup for authentication with a VMware Cloud services access token.

+If you migrated from an original Operations for Applications subscription, you might have some legacy service accounts for backward compatibility.
+It's recommended that you gradually switch to using [server to server OAuth apps](csp_server_to_server_apps.html) which authenticate with more secure VMware Cloud services access tokens.

 ## What Are Service Accounts?

-Service accounts are used for automating management tasks.

 * A service account uses an **Operations for Applications API token** to authenticate.
-* Each account is automatically added to the **Service Accounts** internal group in Operations for Applications.
-This group has no roles and permissions.
-This group can be used only in dashboards and alerts access lists as well as metrics security policy rules and ingestion policies.
 * By default, service accounts don't have any permissions, even view permissions.
-Users with the **Super Admin** service role must explicitly grant each service account only the permission required for the task that’s being automated (least required privilege).
+Users with the **Admin** service role must explicitly grant each service account only the permission required for the task that’s being automated (least required privilege).
 There's no limit on the number of service accounts that you can create in your service instance.

-As a user with the **Super Admin** service role, you [generate (and revoke, if needed)](api_tokens.html#generate-and-manage-the-api-tokens-for-a-service-account) authentication tokens for the service account.
+As a user with the **Admin** service role, you [generate (and revoke, if needed)](api_tokens.html#generate-and-manage-the-api-tokens-for-a-service-account) API tokens for the service account.
 It’s also possible to deactivate a service account completely.

+{% include note.html content="Operations for Applications includes an internal **Service Accounts** system group, where all service accounts together with the [server to server apps](csp_server_to_server_apps.html) with access to the service are added automatically.
+This group doesn't have any roles and permissions.
+This group can be used when managing [access to dashboards and alerts](csp_access.html), [metrics security policy rules](csp_metrics_security.html), and [ingestion policies](ingestion_policies.html)."%}

 ## How Service Accounts Work

-If you build a service or tool that manages proxies or ingests data, then that tool must authenticate to the Operations for Applications REST API.
+If you plan to set up an integration that uses a proxy authentication with an Operations for Applications API token, you must create a service account with the **Proxies** permission and generate an API token for it.

 1. Create a service account from the UI.
 The service account name must be unique.
-2. Assign a role to the account to give the account the permissions it needs.
-Service accounts can perform get, modify, and delete tasks **only if** they have the necessary permissions.
+2. Assign the service account with the **Proxies** permission.
-3. Configure your tool to pass the service account credentials (API token) to the REST API.
+3. Set up the proxy in your integration to pass the API token of the service account.

-   The tool authenticates seamlessly to the API without embedding secret keys or user credentials in your instance, image, or application code.
+   The proxy authenticates seamlessly to the API without embedding secret keys or user credentials in your instance, image, or application code.

 You can disable a service account if you temporarily don't need it, or you can delete the account permanently.

 ## Create a Service Account

-Creating a service account is different from creating a user account.
+Creating a service account is done in the Operations for Applications UI.

+1. Log in to your service instance as a user with the **Admin** service role.
 1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Accounts**.
 2. Click the **Service Accounts** tab and click **Create New Account**.
 3. On the **New Service Account** page, specify the account details and click **Create**.